keycloakify/keycloakify-starter/README.md

               # public/keycloak_static, they are needed to dev your page outside of Keycloak)
 yarn start # See the Hello World app
 # Uncomment line 15 of src/keycloak-theme/kcContext, reload https://localhost:3000
 # You can now develop your Login pages.
+(Don't forget to comment it back when you're done)

 # Think your theme is ready?
 Run
 yarn build-keycloak-theme